Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Empirical Study

 In this subsection, we analyze the effect bounds of the counter-attitudinal nudge on affective polarization as functions of heterogeneity variables.
 In particular, we look at political ideology (categorical) and age (continuous).
 We select political ideology from the baseline survey as it was used for block-randomization of the original experiment and could provide insight regarding potential asymmetries in the effect of counter-attitudinal nudges in terms of partisanship.
 Age can easily be used for targeting of such an intervention based on social media information only (no survey required) and has been shown to be an important determinant of aggregate affective polarization levels in the US \citep{phillips2022affective}.
 These variables were also suggested by \cite{levy2021social} for heterogeneity analysis.

 Figure \ref{fig_boundsIdeology} contains the heterogeneous bounds sorted by ideology plus $90\%$ confidence intervals.
-First note that the identified sets for liberal, moderate, slightly conservative, and conservative do not include zero.
-The effects are also significant for moderates with set estimate $[-0.159, -0.160]$ and for conservatives with $[-0.167, -0.091]$.
-This suggests that a nudge on Facebook for these groups can significantly decrease their affective polarization.
-It is noteworthy that these estimated effect bounds are about 2-3 times as large as the unconditional estimates suggested by \cite{levy2021social} that do not correct for attrition.
+The identified sets for \textit{Liberal}, \textit{Moderate}, \textit{Conservative}, \textit{Extremely Conservative} and \textit{Haven't thought much} do not include zero.
+However, even for these groups, the statistical uncertainty dominates and we cannot rule out a null effect with precision.
+This reflects the fact that the experiment is not powered enough to detect small effects within smaller subgroups with high probability.

-Figure \ref{fig_boundsAGE} contains the estimated effect bounds and confidence intervals as functions of age.
-We can see that the estimated lower bound is constant and very close to the unconditional lower bound provided in Table \ref{tab_uncondBounds1}, Column (5).\footnote{Note that here we have excluded the units for which age information was missing ($n = 791$).
+Figure \ref{fig_boundsAGE} contains the estimated effect bounds and confidence intervals as functions of age.\footnote{Note that here we have excluded the units for which age information was missing ($n = 791$).
 Thus, the estimate for the lower bound differs slightly from the unconditional estimate in Table \ref{tab_uncondBounds1}, Column (5).
-Estimating the bounds separately for the omitted category yields interval $[-0.036, 0.345]$.} The upper bound, however, is monotonically increasing with age.
-In particular, the identified set is very narrow at age 18, suggesting a significant effect with estimated set $[-0.160, -0.121]$.
-From there, the identified set gets progressively wider.
-The last age of significance is at 44 years with estimated set $[-0.166, -0.041]$.
-From 57 years on, the estimated set does no longer exclude zero.
-It is noteworthy that both effect bounds for the lowest age groups are much larger in magnitude compared to the unconditional point estimates that do not correct for attrition by, again, a rough factor of 2-3.
+Estimating the bounds separately for the omitted category yields interval $[0.096,~0.167]$ with $90\%$-CI $(-0.779,~1.007)$.} We can see that the identified set is widening monotonically in age reflecting a larger sample selection problem with older users.
+The identified set suggest a depolarization effect for 18-43 year old users ranging from $[-0.091,-0.041]$ to $[-0.087,-0.001]$.
+The estimates rule out moderate to large polarization effects for these younger users.
+The negative bounds, however, cannot statistically reject any positive effects due to relevant standard errors.
+As we know that inference is conservative, we interpret this as weak evidence in favor of a depolarization effect on young users with magnitudes close to the unconditional point estimate suggested by \cite{levy2021social} that does not correct for attrition.